p55d2k/classpoint-spammer/README.md

 ## To get started 🎉

-1. clone the repository with `git clone https://github.com/p55d2k/classpoint-spammer.git`
+1. clone the repository with `git clone https://github.com/p55d2k/classpoint-scanner.git`
-2. cd into the directory with `cd classpoint-spammer`
+2. cd into the directory with `cd classpoint-scanner`
 3. run main.py with `python3 main.py`
 4. you can get the list of arguments by running `python3 main.py -h`